Iwasawa invariants of modular forms with $a_p=0$: Introduction

-We consider this problem in isolation in Appendix \ref{iwinvsection}: for fixed $n$ and $F$ with $\lambda(F)\geq p^n$, how are the Iwasawa invariants of $F$ and $F\Mod \omega_n$ related?
-We answer this question for a specific class of functions that we call \emph{$p$-large at $n$} (see \S\ref{plsection1}).
-(Roughly, these are functions $F$ having large $p$-valuation in their first $\lambda(F)-1$ coefficients.)
-We prove the following theorem (see Theorem \ref{mainpl} for a more precise statement), which allows one to pass from invariants `upstairs' in the full Iwasawa algebra to those `at layer $n$'.
+We consider this problem in isolation in \S\ref{section_finite-layer}: for fixed $n$ and $F$ with $\lambda(F)\geq p^n$, how are the Iwasawa invariants of $F$ and $\pi_n(F)$ related?
+We answer this question for a specific class of functions that we call \emph{$p$-large at $n$} (see Definition \ref{pldef}).
+Roughly speaking, these are functions $F$ with $\lambda(F)\geq p^n$ and large $p$-adic valuation in their first $\lambda(F)-1$ coefficients.
+We prove the following theorem, which allows one to pass from invariants `upstairs' in the full Iwasawa algebra to those `at layer $n$'.
+Note the visual similarity between this theorem and the statement in Theorem \ref{main1}.